AcmeBase Small Enterprise System

 Users and groups are added to the LDAP directory and setup through the console.
-However, user privileges and group memberships are managed through the portal by HR personnel instead of IT — as we IT people are usually the last ones to know.
+However, user privileges and group memberships are managed through the portal by HR personnel instead of IT as we IT people are traditionally the last ones to learn that stuff.

 People do not like to delete files.
 To keep user workspaces lean and trim, most file servers in the AcmeBase system have associated archives servers.
 Files are sent to the archive servers from the portal.